sanyamjain007/GamingPlatform/README.md

 # GamingPlatform for Role Playing Games
 - Project : Gaming Platform
 - Description :	This project is a Gaming Platform which can be used to create new role playing games or play the existing game.
-It can be scaled up to support multiple games and create multiple user.
+It can be scaled up to support multiple games and create multiple users.
 - On executing the gaming platform code, the instructions to proceed are given.
 - Just install the game using steps below.
 - Source code resides in directory: GamingPlatform/src/rpggame